 - Like mobile wallets, mobile money transfer apps use data encryption to hide and protect the account details you have entered.

-- You also have the ability to log-out out of your account from another device.
+- You also have the ability to log out of your account from another device.
 For example, you can use your desktop to end a mobile session if your phone is lost or stolen.

 “Remember though…with great convenience, comes great responsibility,” advises Chelsea Fry, Director of Retail Delivery Services at Diamond Credit Union.
 “Mobile Payments are a quick and convenient way to make purchases…including impulse purchases online.
 Be cautious not to overspend or blow your budget due to easy click-to-purchase items.”